-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current year.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Valuation of investments in funds
+Valuation of investments at fair value